atolab/cdds/docs/GettingStartedGuide/helloworld_indepth.rst

     #include "HelloWorldData.h"

-The main starts with defining a few variables that will be used for reading the Hello World message.
+The main starts with defining a few variables that will be used for reading the *Hello World!* message.
 The entities are needed to create a reader.
 ::